Aurielws/bibb-deployment/README.md

 ### Report Generator Template HTML Files

+`report_generator/template/upload.html` - HTML page for uploading a file to the site

+`report_generator/template/instructions.html` - HTML page that contains instructions for how to download a CSV file from Thoughtexchange and upload it to our application

+`report_generator/template/review.html` - HTML page that shows the uploaded Thoughtexchange data and forms to check off relevant responses, complete a summary, add action items, and enter an email to send the final report to

+`report_generator/template/success.html` - HTML page that shows the generated email sent to the email address provided

+`report_generator/template/email.html` - HTML email template sent to the email address provided

 ## How to run this project on your own local computer using the Terminal